Rockstar5645/csc-648/application/README.md

     2.e) replace [YOUR PASSWORD HERE] with your password.

+3) Fill database with test data

+    - Within the test_pkg, run the fill_db script to initialize the database with sample test data

-3) run program
+4) run program

-    3.a) from inside application, run the command 'python3 run.py'
+    4.a) from inside application, run the command 'python3 run.py'

 Application